phseo/miil/_pages/joining_us.md

 We are looking for new group members with passion, talent, and grit!

 #### Expected Qualities
-- <strong style="color: #730f27;">Intellectual Curiosity & Problem-solving Ability.</strong> The applicants should have a genuine passion for learning and exploring new ideas.
+- <strong style="color: #730f27;">Intellectual Curiosity and Problem-Solving Ability.</strong> The students should have a genuine passion for learning and exploring new ideas.
 They are expected to ask critical questions, evaluate information critically, identify logical gaps and seek solutions to complex problems.
+- <strong style="color: #730f27;">Self-Motivation, Adaptability and Resilience.</strong> The students shall set their own goals, manage their time effectively and work diligently towards achieving the goals with autonomy.
+Graduate research can be challenging and unpredictable and thus they need to adapt to different research methodologies, handle setbacks, and maintain perseverance in the face of obstacles.
+They are expected to go beyond the minimum requirements by seeking out opportunities for research, networking, or professional development.
+- <strong style="color: #730f27;">Collaboration and Teamwork.</strong> Many research projects involve collaboration with peers, advisors, or interdisciplinary teams.
+Being able to work effectively in a team and respect diverse perspectives is essential.
+Strong communication skills, both written and verbal, are crucial.
+The graduate students should be able to articulate their ideas clearly to fellow researchers and in academic publications.
+- <strong style="color: #730f27;">Open and Respectful Mindset.</strong> An open and respectful mindset is essential as it enables to embrace new ideas, collaborate effectively, accept feedback gracefully, and navigate diverse perspectives with respect.
+It fosters positive relationships, aids in conflict resolution, and contributes to a diverse and inclusive academic community.
+We believe that such a mindset promotes intellectual growth, professional development, and a positive academic environment.
+- <strong style="color: #730f27;">Math and Programming Skills.</strong> The students will need to understand existing methods available in a research paper or in an open-sourced project.
+These skills play a critical role in comprehending algorithms and analyzing models.
+- <strong style="color: #730f27;">English Proficiency.</strong> Proficiency in English enhances academic success, research impact, and collaboration with peers.
+It is particularly critical given that English serves as the primary means of communication within the global academic community, encompassing research publications, conference presentations, networking, and accessing international career prospects.